The Sense of an Ending: Studies in the Theory of Fiction: Summary

 Humans have always used such 'fictions' to impose structure on the idea of eternity, including Homer, Augustine of Hippo and Plato.
-Stemming from a long tradition of Christian apocalyptic thought, we now have the idea that the beginning was a golden age.
+Kermode directly draws on Christian apocalyptic thought to expand his literary arguments.
+Christian theology posits that in the arc of history, the beginning was a golden age.
 The middle is the age in which we now live, and is characterised by 'decadence', where what was good has declined and is in need of 'renovation'.
 In order to usher in a new age, a process of painful purging (or 'terrors') needs to be undergone.
-This allows us to explain the chaos and 'crisis' we see unfolding around us.

-People living in the middle often believe that the end is very near, and that their own generation is the one with responsibility to usher in a new world.
+People living in the middle typically believe that the end is very near, and that their own generation is the one with responsibility to usher in a new world.
 Kermode writes: 'It seems to be a condition attaching to the exercise of thinking about the future that one should assume one's own time to stand in extraordinary relation to it.'
 'Men in the middest' are also prone to make predictions about the date on which the world will end.
-These 'fictions' are not dangerous in themselves, but they should not be given the status of 'myth' and cause us to take unwarranted actions.
 Indeed, some people do approach apocalyptic fictions with a 'naive acceptance'.
 Others have a 'clerkly scepticism' and deny that it is possible to accurately predict the world's end date.

+Kermode characterises Christian theology's prevailing position towards the apocalypse as having shifted from the former 'naive acceptance' in a specific date to the latter sceptical position that the end-times may be a looser, fluid, more individual concept.
+This gives rise to Kermode's memorable phrase: 'No longer imminent, the End is immanent'.

 Stories of the end also allow individuals to reflect on their own death, and to make sense of their lives, their place in time, and their relationship to the beginning and the end.
-This gives rise to Kermode's memorable phrase: 'No longer imminent, the end is immanent'.

-Having laid down this theoretical position, Kermode tracks the creation of new attempts to 'make sense of life' through literature.
+Thus, having laid down this theoretical position, Kermode tracks the creation of new attempts to 'make sense of life' through literature.
 He focuses on modern literature but covers a range of authors including William Shakespeare, Edmund Spenser, William Butler Yeats, T. S. Eliot, James Joyce, the French 'new novelists', William S. Burroughs, Samuel Beckett and Jean-Paul Sartre.

 In 2000 it was reissued with a new epilogue.
 Kermode's later work also continues similar trains of thought.